 The Judaic Studies Major requires 31 units, including 16 units of coursework in residency and 21 upper division units.
-No courses used for the JUS Major may be used for any other major or minor.
+Of these, 12 upper division must be used only for JUS.
+Of these, 9 upper division may be double-dipped with another major or minor.
 No JUS course used to fulfill a Tier Two requirement can be used for the JUS Major.

 Hebrew is the core of the Judaic Studies Major.
 Many non-Majors enroll in the Hebrew Program to fulfill the UA’s Foreign Language Requirement.
 The UA Hebrew Program is one of the largest Hebrew Programs in the country.
 Our instructors use cutting-edge teaching technologies in our courses.

 Eligible students can receive credit for up to four semesters of Modern Hebrew through the Hebrew Credit by Exam program.

 - Hebrew - 4th semester proficiency is required.
 This requirement may be fulfilled by taking JUS Hebrew courses or by passing a departmentally approved Hebrew Credit-by-Exam to certify competency for 4th semester Hebrew (203B).
 Either way, your transcript must reflect JUS 203B, 303A or 303B.